Indonesian · Main course

 Can I use fresh rice?

 No, not really.
 Fresh rice has too much moisture and will steam together into a clump instead of frying loose.
-If you absolutely must, spread fresh cooked rice on a tray and refrigerate uncovered for at least 4 hours — but day-old, fridge-dried rice is dramatically better.
+If you absolutely must, spread fresh cooked rice on a tray and refrigerate uncovered for at least 4 hours.

 I can't find ikan bilis.
 What's the substitute?